huggingface/blog/annotated-diffusion.md

 ## What is a diffusion model?

-Actually, a (denoising) diffusion model isn't that complex if you compare it to other generative models such as Normalizing Flows, GANs or VAEs: they all convert noise from some simple distribution to a data sample.
+A (denoising) diffusion model isn't that complex if you compare it to other generative models such as Normalizing Flows, GANs or VAEs: they all convert noise from some simple distribution to a data sample.
 This is also the case here where **a neural network learns to gradually denoise data** starting from pure noise.

 In a bit more detail for images, the set-up consists of 2 processes:
 * a fixed (or predefined) forward diffusion process (\\(q\\) of our choosing, that gradually adds Gaussian noise to an image, until you end up with pure noise